12 releases

 Introduction

 Napa is a simple command line password manager written in Rust.
-Napa should be considered alpha-level: it should not be used to store any actual passwords, and the database format may change in the future.
+Napa should be considered beta-level: it should not be used to store any actual passwords, and the database format may change in the future.
 At the moment Napa is Linux-only and requires Wayland for clipboard support.
 Patches for other FOSS operating systems are welcome.

 Installation